Olyvia Geohagen - Sport and Exercise for Health BSc

-As part of your degree, you have the opportunity to promote your own event, and look at the issues involved in encouraging the public to become more physically active.
-You also have the option to gain valuable professional experience by working on placement in the sports and leisure industry, or supporting exercise rehabilitation in a community project.
+You also have the option to gain valuable professional experience by working on placement in the sports and leisure industry or completing an additional year in industry.

 BCC including grade B in an appropriate subject (eg Biology, Chemistry, Sport, Physical Education, Physics, Psychology, Mathematics, Applied Science)